 The HHRA also assessed potential exposure due to ingestion of pellets and found that ingestion of one or a few pellets by a child is unlikely to result in any observable adverse effects.

 That the Lord Howe Island Board note the Human Health Risk Assessment report and its advice that the proposed Rodent Eradication Program is not expected to result in adverse health effects for any individual due to exposure to brodifacoum.

 Noting the considerable remaining community concern on Lord Howe Island, that the Minister request the Lord Howe Island Board to deliver:

-A communication strategy for the period before and during the Rodent Eradication Program that clearly articulates the following: the reason for the eradication and approach chosen guidance to residents and visitors on actions that they should and could take during the Rodent Eradication Program to minimise exposure to brodifacoum plans for follow-up measures that will be taken after the eradication program.
+- A communication strategy for the period before and during the Rodent Eradication Program that clearly articulates the following: the reason for the eradication and approach chosen, guidance to residents and visitors on actions that they should and could take during the Rodent Eradication Program to minimise exposure to brodifacoum, and plans for follow-up measures that will be taken after the eradication program.

 What is a Human Health Risk Assessment?